 This leaves the defenders no time to retreat to defend their goal.

-In games where the offside rule is applied, through ball passes beats the rule.
-But this is not applied in kids’ soccer yet.
+In games where the offside rule is applied, through-ball passes beat the rule.
+But this is not applied to kids’ soccer yet.

 Secondly, it encourages accurate passing skills and teamwork with colleagues.